GeneCloud1485/Drama-in-History/docs/2_actors/your_actor.md

 # Consider the Setting
 ...

-# Age Ranges
+# Age Bands
 For simplicity actor's age is represented as a band rather than a specific age.
+The age bands are a way to summarize the actor's life, experiences and skills that they have developed.

 While individual player Actors are a specific age in years, they are treated as being in an age band that most closely reflects their age.
 Once the actor reaches the lowest age in an age band they are regarded as being in that band.